The Source for All Your Flooring & Remodeling Needs!

 Bullnose edge granite is a popular choice.
 It consists of a rounded edge.
 You can also select the half-bullnose edge, which is essentially a semi-circle met with a straight edge at the halfway point.
 Half-bullnose edge will be pointed at the bottom.
 Deciding between straight edge and bullnose edge granite is really a matter of preference.
 Neither look is meant to necessarily draw attention away from the slab itself.
 With that said, each certainly has the capability of gaining a visitor’s admiration.

 Beveled granite edges have a more refined design.
-You’ll see your granite countertop slant off at the edge perhaps 1/5 of an inch (for a 1 ¼ inch thick slab) and then angle straight down from there.
+You’ll see your granite countertops slant off at the edge perhaps 1/5 of an inch (for a 1 ¼ inch thick slab) and then angle straight down from there.
 Beveled granite adds great character to an already elegant appeal.
 If you have the option and the budget to install a beveled edge, we highly recommend it!

 Speaking of character, ogee-edged granite adds tons of it.
 Essentially, the edges are layered at an angle.
 Thus, the edge will expand as each layer is set.
 Some homeowners may feel overcrowded with this design in their kitchen.
 It lengthens the granite slab a couple of inches and you may not feel it is necessary in your kitchen.
 The design is unquestionably nice, but, once again, it’s really a matter of preference and feel.
 The ogee-edged granite may be more advantageous to add character to a modern bathroom.